-She enjoys long drives, nature, hiking in the woods and mountains, and long motorcycle rides on warm, sunny days, and working her way through the growing stack of books on her nightstand.
+She enjoys long drives, nature, hiking in the woods and mountains, long motorcycle rides on warm, sunny days, and working her way through the growing stack of books on her nightstand.

-Yvonne is the mother of four adult children, and has two adorable grandsons and one granddaughter on the way.
+Yvonne is the mother of four adult children, and has two grandsons and one granddaughter.
 Her nearest claim to fame is being born in the same hospital, the same year as Cal Ripken, Jr. of the Baltimore Orioles (about two months later however).

 Born in Havre de Grace, MD on October 24, 1960, my father moved our family of seven at the time (the oldest was already married), to South Central Pennsylvania when I was seven and I have lived here ever since.
 I love this area.
 I graduated high school from Red Lion Area Sr. High in 1978, and have worked many odd jobs in this place over the years.

 I’ve been a waitress, a seamstress, a department store warehouse clerk, a defense factory clerk, a counter-clerk for a butcher at a local farmer’s market, a babysitter, newspaper freelancer, ran a small horse farm boarding horses and giving riding lessons, was a cook in a residential boy’s home, went on to become a Youth care Worker at the same place (a sort of direct care social work with adjudicated youths), a bus driver in the York County area, and most recently a Chiropractic Assistant.

 I went to College at the tender age of 49, while working full time and obtained an AA in Social Science after almost three years.
-I have also taken a few writing courses and have had articles and poems published in various periodicals and anthologies, thus keeping up a self-conscious flirtation with the idea of actually becoming a writer.
+I have also taken many writing courses and love attending writers conferences.